gcxchange-gcechange/appsvc_fnc_sitepermissions/README.md

 - **secretNameAppOnly** - The name of the app only secret in your key vault
 - **excludeSiteIds** - A string of site IDs seperated by commas.
 These sites will be ignored.
 - **emailSenderId** - The object ID of the user that will send emails.
 Make sure this user has a license to send email.
+- **reportOnly** - "1", "on", or "true".
+This will run the script in report only mode and won't modify any of the misconfigured sites.
 - **groups** - A comma seperated string of group names and permission levels.
 See the example below for formatting.

 	- **Name** the name of the user/group